 If you like old towns and history: visit f.e.
 Leiden, delft Utrecht.
 THE world largest port is Rotterdam.
 Visit some museums in Amsterdam, go to Maastricht or Groningen, visit THE hoge Veluwe (national park).
 Our own disneyland THE Efteling.
 Rent a bike in a town and explore.
 Visit a wadden Island.
-So many thinks to see in such a little country!! about 7 years ago
+So many thinks to see in such a little country!! over 7 years ago

 In The Netherlands ne of the greatest things to do is to walk and see the houses how are built.
 I recommend the Anna Frank Huis museum.
 You can check trips to visit great places too.

 A place I recommend to visit is Utrecht, you can arrive by train from Amsterdam Centraal.
 You'll see that the train is on time always. over 7 years ago